Back from the Grave, Volume 4: Back from the Grave, Volumes 3 and 4 (CD)

 Back from the Grave, Volumes 3 and 4 (CD) is a remastered CD that combines into one disc volumes 3 and 4 of the original 1983 and 1984 LPs in the Back from the Grave series of garage rock compilations out by Tim Warren of Crypt Records.
 This CD was released in 2015.
-It is not to be confused with the older Back from the Grave, Volume 3 and Back from the Grave, Volume 4 CDs released from 1996-2000, which differed dramatically from their LP counterparts in terms of track selection.
+It is not to be confused with the older Back from the Grave, Volume 3 and Back from the Grave, Volume 4 CDs released from 1996 to 2000, which differed dramatically from their LP counterparts in terms of track selection.
 This new CD is a part of a new Back from the Grave sub-series of CDs which attempts to more faithfully replicate the song selection original LPs, bringing the series for the first time into multi-media coherence.
 Like the LP's, the packaging features well-researched liner notes written by Tim Warren which convey basic information about each song and group, such as origin, recording date, and biographical sketches.
 The packaging also includes photographs of the bands, and the front cover (taken from the Volume 3 LP) features a highly satirical cartoon by Mort Todd.
 The track list to the Volumes 3 and 4 CD is similar to the corresponding LPs, but there are some differences.